 Many developers with years of experience still write poor-quality code.
 There are several reasons for this:

-How often have you heard "no time or budget for unit tests"? πŸ™ƒ
+How often have you heard "no time or budget for unit tests"? π - Time pressure:

 Often we deliver low-quality solutions with the hope to refactor them later.
 How often?
-Search for @todo in your codebase to get the answer. 😊
+Search for@todo

 Having different backgrounds, many of us are still not adequately educated in programming.
 Besides, we can interpret the information differently.
 The issue arises when the interpretation is incorrect.